longhorn/website/content/docs/1.0.1/advanced-resources/deploy/airgap.md

 ### Use default image name

-If you keep the images' names as recommended [here](./#recommendation), you only need to do the flowing steps:
+If you keep the images' names as recommended [here](./#recommendation), you only need to do the following steps:

-1. Clone longhorn repo
+1. Clone the Longhorn repo:

     `git clone https://github.com/longhorn/longhorn.git`